 You can travel internationally while your H1B amendment is still under process at USCIS but we recommend to NOT travel as re-entry risk is very high.

-If your amendment status is approved, denied or pending while you are outside USA:
+If your amendment status is approved, denied, or pending while you are outside the USA:

 #1 APPROVED Amendment

-You will need to get the new physical i797 approval shipped to you to re-enter USA.
+You will need to get the new physical i797 approval shipped to you to re-enter the USA.